nasa/bigstac/tester/README.md

 		--config out.csv

 where:

 * --data is the path to parquet file or where to start looking for them if the config file has paths
-* --note text to include in report about the run
+* --note text to include in report about the run, what is being tested.
 * out.csv, no flag given, name of config file

 Output will be written similar to `single.py` but to a `reports` directory so as to not get in the way of those runs.